(816) 421-5200

 A strong Federal criminal defense starts with exhaustive research

 • Legal research is the backbone of any Federal criminal defense.
-First, of course, a competent federal criminal defense attorney must interview the client.
+First, of course, a competent Federal criminal defense attorney must interview the client.
 Any and all information pertaining to the case is useful at this point.
 There may be a piece of information that seems insignificant to the client, but the defense attorney may be able to use it to construct a legal argument that is not readily apparent to the client.
 For this reason, keep a detailed record of all conversations and happenings that surround your case, start to finish.
 The unique details of your case deserve to be heard.
 By sharing all information with your attorney, you increase your chances of the best possible legal outcome.

 • Second, after the interview phase, the construction of a true and legitimate defense begins with rigorous legal research.
 All legal arguments are best voiced when backed with current legal precedent.
-The law is constantly changing, as each and every new decision published by the many appellate courts at the state and federal level becomes a part of our “common law,” a tapestry of written case summaries that lawyers cite in comparing and contrasting your unique case, in an effort to persuade the court of a certain legal conclusion, and ultimately, a case outcome.
+The law is constantly changing, as each and every new decision published by the many appellate courts at the State and Federal level becomes a part of our “common law,” a tapestry of written case summaries that lawyers cite in comparing and contrasting your unique case, in an effort to persuade the court of a certain legal conclusion, and ultimately, a case outcome.
 Thus, a strong defense is often dependent in its entirety upon an attorney who is up to date on all statues and “common law” court rulings that pertain to the issues inherent in your case.
 Specialized knowledge of criminal defense and local statutes helps here.
 And once the issues are identified and the winning arguments are formulated, these arguments and their supporting common law citations must be reduced to written format, or what we call “motions” and “briefs.”
 Good writing skills make the motions and briefs persuasive and easier to read.
 Conversely, even the most persuasive of arguments, if presented via poorly written briefs, will likely fail.

 • Third, the research process is rendered useless unless your attorney also knows the local court’s rules of procedure which govern how written arguments are to be submitted, and by when.
 Thus, your attorney must be accustomed to working closely with law office staff, other attorneys, and sometimes even the prosecution, as well as the staff running the courts.
 Legal notices and paperwork have to be delivered by certain deadlines so the case can continue unabated, on schedule.
 Evidence that supports a defendant’s case can be deemed inadmissible unless the proper steps are taken to introduce the evidence in a timely manner, giving the prosecution fair notice.